If Samsung says the headphone jack is dead, it’s dead

 — Lance Ulanoff (@LanceUlanoff) August 7, 2019

 After today’s Galaxy Note unveiling, I chatted with Samsung senior director of smartphone marketing Drew Blackard.
-He told me that the market had reached an “inflection point” that made the end of the headphone jack on the new Notes make sense.
-His rationale was similar to Apple’s three years ago: One less jack permits a sleeker design and a bigger battery.
+He tells me that the market had reached an “inflection point” that made the end of the headphone jack on the new Notes make sense.
+His rationale is similar to Apple’s three years ago: One less jack permits a sleeker design and a bigger battery.
 And in 2019, wireless earphones such as the Galaxy Buds are considerably more mainstream, allowing users to listen without futzing with cables or dongles at all.

 Historically, Samsung is among the more cautious phone makers when it comes to forcing teeming masses of consumers into technology transitions before they’re ready.
 A few years ago, it even brought back the MicroSD memory-card slot after getting rid of it.
 If the company has decided to write the headphone jack’s obituary, it really is over.
 We’ll know for sure if next year’s Galaxy S11 arrives sans jack.

 For now, however, anyone who wants a shiny new Samsung phone but doesn’t want to give up the headphone jack still has options: The Galaxy S10 models the company announced just a few months ago still have one.
 And there are three different S10 variants to choose from—the S10e, S10, and S10+—along with a 5G model.
-That’s side benefit of Samsung turning both the Galaxy S10 and Note into product lines unto themselves, with multiple models.
+That’s a side benefit of Samsung turning both the Galaxy S10 and Note into product lines unto themselves, with multiple models.

-“It’s hard to make one perfect smartphone for everybody,” Blackard told me.
+“It’s hard to make one perfect smartphone for everybody,” Blackard tells me.
 “So we made perfect smartphones for different people.”